crazyplayer303/Farm-gps/README.md

 # Farm GPS

-This repository contains a minimal example for displaying avocado farm locations in Queensland.
+This repository contains a minimal example for displaying farm locations in Queensland.
 It includes a static HTML map and a simple Flask backend with a SQLite database.

 ## Requirements